Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Proof of the First Pumping Lemma for DCFL[ ]

-The \emph{stack height} of $M$ at boundary $t$ is the length of the stack content while the tap head is passing though this boundary $t$.
+The \emph{stack height of $M$ at boundary $t$} is the length of the stack content while the tap head is passing though this boundary $t$.
+Recall that the stack operation must be performed before the tape head move.
 Given $t_1,t_2\in\nat$ with $t_1<t_2$, the boundary block $[t_1,t_2]$ is \emph{flat} if the stack height does not change in the $(t_1,t_2)$-region.
 A boundary block $[t_1,t_2]$ is called \emph{convex} if there is a boundary $s$ between $t_1$ and $t_2$ (namely, $s\in[t_1,t_2]$) such that there is no pop operation in the $(t_1,s)$-region and there is no push operation in the $(s,t_2)$-region.
 A boundary block $[t_1,t_2]$ is \emph{pseudo-convex} if the stack height at any boundary $s\in[t_1,t_2]$ does not go below $h_1 + \frac{h_2-h_1}{t_2-t_1}(s-t_1)$, where $h_i$ is the stack height at the boundary $t_i$ for any index $i\in\{1,2\}$.
 By their definitions, either convex or flat boundary blocks are pseudo-convex.

-A \emph{peak} (resp., a \emph{pit}) is a boundary $t$ for which the stack heights at the boundaries $t-1$ and $t+1$ are smaller (resp., greater) than the stack height at boundary $t$.
-A \emph{plateau} is a boundary block $[t,t']$ such that any stack height at boundary $i\in[t,t']$ is the same.
-This stack height is called the \emph{height} of the plateau.
-A \emph{basin} (resp., an \emph{elevated plateau}) $[t,t']$ is a plateau and the stack heights at all fringes of this plateau are greater (resp., smaller) than the height of the plateau whenever the fringes exist.
-A \emph{hill} is a boundary block $[t,t']$ such that (i) the stack height at the boundary $t$ and the stack height at the boundary $t'$ coincide, (ii) there exists either a peak or an elevated plateau, but not both, in $[t,t']$, (iii) there is no pit or basin in $[t,t']$, and (iv) one of the ends of the hill is either a pit or the left edge of a basin.
+A \emph{peak} (resp., a \emph{pit}) is a boundary $t$ for which the stack heights at the boundaries $t-1$ and $t+1$ are smaller (resp., greater) than the stack height at the boundary $t$.
+A \emph{plateau} is a flat boundary block and the stack height of this boundary block is called the \emph{height} of the plateau.
+A \emph{basin} (resp., an \emph{elevated plateau}) $[t,t']$ is a plateau for which the stack heights at all fringes of this plateau are greater (resp., smaller) than the height of the plateau whenever the fringes exist.
+A \emph{hill} is a boundary block $[t,t']$ such that (i) the stack height at the boundary $t$ and the stack height at the boundary $t'$ coincide, (ii) there exists either a peak or an elevated plateau, but not both, in $[t,t']$, (iii) there is no pit or basin in $[t,t']$, and (iv) one of the ends of this block is either a pit or the left edge of a basin.
 The lowest stack height of the hill is particularly called the \emph{bottom height}.
-The \emph{height} of the hill is the difference between its bottom height and its highest stack height.
+The \emph{height of the hill} is the difference between its bottom height and its highest stack height.
 We briefly call either a peak or an elevated plateau existing in a hill by a \emph{hill top}.
 Those concepts are illustrated in Fig.~\ref{fig:stack-height}.

 An \emph{upward slope} means a non-flat boundary block in which the stack height never decreases.
 In contrast, a \emph{downward slope} is a non-flat boundary block in which no increase of the stack height occurs.
 A \emph{slope} refers to either an upward slope or a downward slope.